protofire/hardhat-chainlink-plugin/README.md

 ```

 Copy the node address and replace it in the command below to fund your wallet.
+You can also get the address from the UI.

 ```console
 npx hardhat chainlink:fund-eth 0x786729C810294D47E935aE636F66f6cE35E9B99d 20